Shavkatjon-O/data-strcutures-and-algorithms/README.md

 An **Abstract Data Type (ADT)** is like a blueprint for handling information.
 It defines what operations you can do with the data, but it doesn't say exactly how to do them.
 It's like having a remote control for a TV — you know what buttons (operations) to press, but you don't need to know the inner workings of the TV (implementation details).
 Examples of ADTs are like different types of remotes for various devices, each with its own set of buttons.

+- **Abstraction** - means focusing on what operations you can do with the data, without worrying about how those operations are done behind the scenes.
+It's like using a tool without needing to know how it's built.

 ### Asymptotic Notation
 ### Analyzing Runtime Complexity
 ### Analyzing Space Complexity